 The location of international activities represents a significant distinguishing factor for banks, with implications for their risk exposure, diversification and profitability.
-For this reason, the geographical classification defines its categories on the basis of the relative majority of exposures, i.e. banks are grouped according to the regions where they have the relative majority of their international exposures.
+For this reason, the geographical classification defines its categories based on the relative majority of exposures, i.e. banks are grouped according to the regions where they have the relative majority of their international exposures.

-Computations are based on FINREP template F 20.04, which has to be submitted by SIs pursuant to Articles 4 and 5(a)(4) of Commission Implementing Regulation (EU) No 680/2014.
-Whenever this template is not submitted by a bank, the latter is deemed to have significant domestic exposures on the basis of the ratio of non-domestic original exposures to total original exposures as reported in COREP template C 04.00.
+Computations are based on FINREP template F 20.04, which has to be submitted by SIs pursuant to Articles 4 and 5(5) of Commission Implementing Regulation (EU) No 2021/451.
+Whenever this template is not submitted by a bank, the latter is deemed to have significant domestic exposures based on the ratio of non-domestic original exposures to total original exposures as reported in COREP template C 04.00.